open-telemetry/opentelemetry.io/content/en/docs/concepts/observability-primer.md

 ### Distributed Traces

-A **distributed trace**, more commonly known as a **trace**, records the paths taken by requests (made by an application or end-user) as they propagate through multi-service architectures, like microservice and serverless applications.
+A **distributed trace**, more commonly known as a **trace**, records the paths taken by requests (made by an application or end user) as they propagate through multi-service architectures, like microservice and serverless applications.

 Without tracing, it is challenging to pinpoint the cause of performance problems